 With regard to the process for identifying the company perimeter, the Finance and Control Office carries out, in a periodic manner, an update on its consolidation perimeter, verifying additions and removals of companies with the legal and financial departments of the different companies which are part of the Group, including the corporate departments.

 Telefónica constantly monitors the most significant risks that could affect the main companies that make up its Group.
-For this purpose, For that purpose the Company has a Risk Management Corporate Model based on COSO (Committee of Sponsoring Organizations of the Treadway Commission).
+For that purpose the Company has a Risk Management Corporate Model based on COSO (Committee of Sponsoring Organizations of the Treadway Commission).
 It is implemented in a homogeneous manner in the main operations of the Group, so that the persons responsible for the Company, in their field of action, carry out a timely identification, assessment, response and monitoring of the main risks.
-After the update of the COSO ERM framework in 2017, "Enterprise Risk Management - Integrating with Strategy and Performance", Telefónica has been working on aligning its risk management model to the requirements of that framework, mainly in strengthening the link between the risks and the Company strategy.
+Telefónica's risk management is integrated into the planning process and is aligned with the Company's strategy, in line with the requirements of COSO ERM 2017, "Enterprise Risk Management - Integrating with Strategy and Performance".